recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](Images/2023-04-18-11-00-01.png)

 From Automation -> Playbook Template -> Select any Recorded Future playbook that ends with TIProcessor, like **RecordedFuture-IP-Actively_Comm_C2_Server-TIProcessor**, press create playbook.
-Note that its possible to deploy several instances of same template by using a unique name.
+Note that it is possible to deploy several instances of the same template by giving them unique names.

 ![](Images/2023-04-19-16-49-53.png)

-The parameter PlaybookNameBatching is the name of the ImportToSentinel playbook that will handle batch processing of indicators to Sentinel.
-In the last step press [Create and continue to designer].
+The parameter PlaybookNameBatching is the name of the ImportToSentinel playbook that will handle batch processing of indicators into Sentinel.
+In the last step press **Create and continue to designer**.
 ![](Images/2023-04-19-16-51-12.png)

-In the designer, locate all steps that have a warning and authenticate the steps.
+In the designer, locate all steps that show a warning and authenticate these steps.
 Authentication looks different for each connection.
-More information can be found above in the chapter, Connector Authorization.
+More information on this can be found in the chapter above called Connector Authorization.

 ![](Images/2023-04-18-14-39-40.png)

 ## Configure cadence of Risk list ingestion
-The first step of all TIProcessing Playbooks is a recurrence step, its possible to adjust the cadence by modifying the interval and frequency parameters.
+The first step of all TIProcessing Playbooks is a recurrence step, it is possible to adjust the cadence by modifying the interval and frequency parameters.
 ![](Images/2023-04-18-14-52-32.png)

-However, if you do so it is critical that you also adjust the expirationDateTime parameter in the final block of that logic app to be synchronized with the recurrence timing.
-Failure to do so can result in either
+If you do so however, it is critical that you also adjust the expirationDateTime parameter in the final block of that logic app to be synchronized with the recurrence timing.
+Failure to do so can result in either:
-* duplicate indicators or
+* Duplication of indicators.
-* having no active Recorded Future indicators the majority of the time.
+* Having no active Recorded Future indicators the majority of the time.

 If you are unsure of how to do this, please consult Recorded Future Professional Services.

 ## Query Risk lists
-After successfully importing one or more risk list its possible to query the imported data in Log Analytics Workspace.
+After successfully importing one or more risk lists it is possible to query the imported data in your Log Analytics Workspace.

 Example queries:
 ``` sql